Calcium on fiberglass pools

 1. Calcium build-up on the pool surface

-High pH levels in the pool water may cause any calcium on fiberglass pools to appear or precipitate onto the pool surfaces.
+High pH levels in the pool water may cause any calcium on fiberglass pools to precipitate onto the pool surfaces.
 When this happens, it often leaves a white gritty layer.
 As the picture shows, this white layer becomes very noticeable if the pool water drops below its normal level.

 To help prevent calcium, we suggest regularly testing the pH and calcium hardness levels in your pool water.
 Remember, High calcium (above 350ppm) often occurs for two reasons.
 First, too much calcium chloride (calcium increaser) has been added to the pool water.
 When this happens, it leads to calcium formation.
 Secondly, calcium-based granular chlorine will increase the calcium hardness levels in your pool.
 If your calcium levels are rising for no reason, then it is likely that granular chlorine (calcium hypochlorite) is the cause.